 The number of drones and droning lovers has exponentially grown worldwide with drone racing leagues and circuits increasing the appetite of people to enjoy this hobby more.
 It is also fair to say that with this increase there have been more droning accidents, some because of human error and some because of machine failure.

 So the best way to enjoy your drone is to get it a drone insurance cover.
 Keep in mind even the safest of fliers are not immune to accidents.
 Above all else, you will have peace of mind as you go about your droning adventures.
+In fact, DJI offers DJI Care plans for this very purpose for after sales care.

 And to cut down the risks of you losing your money, here are 10 questions you should ask the Insurance Company before buying their policy.